 When interviewing for a teaching position, you will encounter several types of interview questions.
 It’s important to know how to answer different kinds of teacher interview questions.

 Interview questions can fall into two categories – personal questions and questions related to the specific school.
-For all interview questions, it’s vital, to be honest, and positive with your answers and to accurately describe yourself as an educator.
-With questions related to the school, you will need to perform research on the institution before your interview so you can make informed responses to these questions.
+It’s vital for all interview questions to be honest and positive with your answers and to describe yourself as an educator accurately.
+With questions related to the school, you will need to perform research on the institution before your interview to make informed responses to these questions.

 Guidelines on Responding to These Types of Interview Questions